SpunkyBot/spunkybot/README.md

 **_First start instruction:_**

-- Connect to your game server and enter in global chat `!iamgod` to get the admin level "Head Admin".
+- Connect to your game server and type `!iamgod` in global chat to get the admin level "Head Admin".
 This command is only once available.

 ### Bot Commands